 Pitt very often acts in the films he produces, but not in this case: scheduling conflicts meant that, although he’d originally been on the cast list, he was busy filming Babel elsewhere.
-But it set a precedent for Plan B’s ability to choose films that ticked all the boxes, both in terms of quality and the box office.
+But it set a precedent for his production company Plan B’s ability to choose films that ticked all the boxes, both in terms of quality and the box office.

 2. 12 Years A Slave (2013)